-Water is a precious resource to all farmers and ranchers, and infrastructure, technology, and conservation are especially critical in regions like the western U.S., which historically receives less rainfall than the rest of the country.
-Water access in the West has far-reaching effects for American agriculture and consumers near and far.
-In terms of our nation’s food supply, more than 80% of fruits, nuts and vegetables, more than 55% of wheat, more than 40% of dairy, and nearly 30% of cattle production come from the western U.S. These American farms and ranches not only bring food to the table but also jobs to communities across the country.
+Water is a precious resource to all farmers and ranchers, and infrastructure, technology, and conservation are especially critical in regions receiving less rainfall than the rest of the country.
+Water access in the drought-impacted regions has far-reaching effects for American agriculture and consumers near and far.
+Nearly 70% of the U.S.—from the West to the Central Plains—are now facing abnormally dry conditions, or worse.
+In terms of our nation’s food supply, farmers and ranchers across areas facing persistent, severe drought produce more than 80% of fruits, nuts and vegetables, more than 80% of wheat, more than 50% of dairy, and more than 70% of beef for our nation.

 Farmers are continuously improving their water conservation as they grow the food, fuel and fiber we all depend on, thanks to advances in technology.
 While U.S. agricultural production has increased to meet the demands of a growing population, the amount of water used for agriculture has remained steady as more farmers adopt precision technology and more advanced irrigation systems.
 For example, through drip irrigation, farmers reduce water use up to 40%, getting moisture right to each plant.
 Advances are also being made in humidity-sensing technology that helps farmers determine how much water is needed for a crop, down to the drop.

 Storage and Recycling